Biography of Sigourney Weaver

 Acting Career

 Weaver was one of the last candidates at the casting.
 Director Ridley Scott wasn't impressed with anyone.
 By the time Sigourney auditioned, the film sets were already built.
-And when she arrived at the studio in her magnificent 182-centimeter height, even in heels, she towered over everyone like a tower.
+When she walked into the studio at her impressive 6-foot height, she towered over everyone, even in heels.
 Scott immediately saw what he was looking for in her.
-Soon, the studio management tried to challenge his choice, as Weaver was unknown.
-So, they gathered all the women working at the studio to view some of the filmed scenes with her.
-After seeing them, they applauded.
-This became the decisive argument in favor of Sigourney Weaver.

-At that moment, the actress couldn't have imagined that the saga with "Alien" would stretch across four films, the last of which was released in 1997.
+At the time, Weaver never imagined the "Alien" saga would span four films, ending with the final installment in 1997.
 Initially, the script seemed implausible to her even for the science fiction genre.
-She decided she would play Shakespeare's "Henry V," regardless of the setting on a spaceship.
+She decided to approach it like Shakespeare's "Henry V," even if it was set on a spaceship.

 After "Alien," her career featured many interesting roles.
-Audiences particularly remembered Dana Barrett in "Ghostbusters," Katharine Parker in the comedy "Working Girl," the animal rights activist Dian in "Gorillas in the Mist" (for both films, Sigourney won Golden Globes), and the stepmother in "Snow White: A Tale of Terror."
+Audiences especially loved her as Dana Barrett in "Ghostbusters," Katharine Parker in "Working Girl," and animal rights activist Dian Fossey in "Gorillas in the Mist" (earning Golden Globes for both), plus her chilling stepmother in "Snow White: A Tale of Terror."

 Public Activities